-- We help executives and families moving to Germany avoid “culture shock”
+- executives and families moving to Germany avoid “culture shock”

-- We help multicultural teams with German members work more effectively
+- multicultural teams with German members work more effectively together

-- We help managers with German staff improve performances
+- managers with German staff improve performances and improve communication

-- We help exporters looking to sell into Germany win deals
+- exporters looking to sell into Germany negotiate and win deals

 No matter how you might be working with the German culture, we can help you.